jimlinntu/scaling-book/inference.md

 ### Theoretical estimates for LLM latency and throughput

-From this math, we can get pretty good bounds on the step time we should aim for when optimizing. **(Note: if there is one thing we want to the reader to take away from this entire chapter, it's the following).** For small batch sizes during generation (which is common), we can lower-bound our per-step latency by assuming we're memory bandwidth bound in both the attention and MLP blocks:
+From this math, we can get pretty good bounds on the step time we should aim for when optimizing. **(Note: if there is one thing we want the reader to take away from this entire chapter, it's the following).** For small batch sizes during generation (which is common), we can lower-bound our per-step latency by assuming we're memory bandwidth bound in both the attention and MLP blocks:

 $$\begin{equation*}
 \text{Theoretical Min Step Time} = \frac{\text{Batch Size} \times \text{KV Cache Size} + \text{Parameter Size}}{\text{Total Memory Bandwidth}}